isntlee/Sagacity/README.md

 **Geo-location**
 - This would be an additional map feature, that would track the user's location and update the map-centre as the page refreshed.
 Potential cost concerns with the API have delayed its incorporation.

+**Like/dislike buttons**
+- The current format only restricts the user to voting once per refresh, with this vote altering the 'likes' DB record.
+With additional time, there would have been a framework in place to track whether a user had voted for an entry or not, limiting that user to only ever adding one upvote or one downvote.

 **Error Pages**
 - There are two custom error pages for both 404 and 500 errors.